jonathansandman/optimise-for-audio-win/README.md

 A collection of scripts for optimising Windows 10 for real-time and network audio

 # optimise.bat
+> Warning: running this script will remove your existing Power Configurations

 To optimise Windows for real-time audio, simply run 'optimise.bat'.

 # start_realtime.bat